View Diane Knapp's Obituary on marionstar.com and share memories

 Marion - Diane R. Aschenbach Knapp, 81, Marion, went to be with the Lord Friday, Dec 13, 2019, at home surrounded by her loving family following a four month battle with cancer.

 In 2006, Diane reconnected with an old classmate, Larry Knapp, at their 50th class reunion.
-Their rekindled friendship blossomed and before they knew it they were getting married in the mountains of Gatlinburg, Tennessee, on Oct 28, 2009.
-Having both lost spouses to cancer, they knew to cherish every moment together.
+Their rekindled friendship blossomed and they were married in the mountains of Gatlinburg, TN, on Oct 28, 2009.
 They especially enjoyed traveling together.

 A woman of deep faith, Diane was an active member of the St. John Lutheran Church in Fremont, OH, Tellico Village Community Church in Loudon, TN, and the LaRue United Methodist Church.
-She also was a member of the Happy Thym Club (which her mother and Aunt Betty were founding members), Martha Horne Circle of Friends, "Between the Covers" Book Club, and the Supper Club (70's).
+She also was a member of the Happy Thym Club, Martha Horne Circle of Friends, "Between the Covers" Book Club, and the Supper Club (70's).

 Left to cherish her memory are her beloved husband, Larry Knapp of Marion; Natalie Danhoff of Huron, Melissa (Todd) Carpenter of Bay Village, and David (Amy) Aschenbach of Roswell, GA; seven grandchildren: Ben and Alivia Danhoff, Abby and Josh Carpenter, and Summer, April and Zach Aschenbach; four great-grandchildren: Zoey Grace, Elizabeth and Mya; two step daughters: Jen (Alan) Conroy, and Kris (Andy) Webb; three step-grandchildren: Kevin Conroy, and McKinley and Haley Webb; three brothers: Sam (Donna) Sager of FL, Bill (Debbie) Sager, and Mike (Mary) Sager, both of LaRue; and numerous nieces and nephews.